 - Logitech Brio Webcam

 - AUSDOM 1080P HD Webcam with Built-in Microphone

 Resolution: 1080p | Features: Background removal, Low-light correction, 720p/60fps video while streaming, Stereo audio, autofocus, auto light correction

-Logitech's newest webcam, the Logitech G922 Pro Stream features the same classy design as the C920 before it, but it’s especially interesting for gamers this time around.
-The C922 still boasts excellent 1080p video quality when it comes to hosting video calls, and its automatic low-light correction makes it a great cam for streaming with the lights off.
+First on our list of the best webcams 2019 has to offer is Logitech's newest one, the Logitech G922 Pro Stream.
+It features the same classy design as its predecessor, the C920, but it’s especially interesting for gamers this time around.
+The C922 still boasts excellent 1080p video quality, great for hosting video calls, and its automatic low-light correction makes it a fantastic cam for streaming with the lights off.
 It also supports background removal, making it ideal for budding YouTubers.